6 Ways To Improve Your Child's Digestion

 - Papaya and pineapple contain protein-digesting enzymes

-- Okra, leeks, mushroom, slippery elm can be helpful for healing a damaged lining
+- Okra, leeks, mushrooms, slippery elm can be helpful for healing a damaged lining

 - Berries (particularly blueberries), turmeric, ginger, wild fish, cold-pressed virgin olive oil, cruciferous vegetables (like broccoli or kale), and garlic can decrease inflammation